 Who We Are

-Jay Wegman runs the Abrons.
-Prior to joining Henry Street in 2006, he served as Canon for Liturgy and the Arts at The Cathedral of St. John the Divine from 1993-2003 and was a Fellow at the John F. Kennedy Center for the Performing Arts in Washington DC from 2004-5.
+Jay is the Director of the Abrons Arts Center and responsible for all aspects of the Center's curation, programming, and administration.
+Prior to joining Henry Street in 2006, he served as Canon for Liturgy and the Arts at The Cathedral of St. John the Divine for over a decade and was a Fellow at the John F. Kennedy Center for the Performing Arts in Washington DC from 2004-5.
+He frequently serves on review panels for the public and private foundations, and has been on the jury of the Bessie Awards since 2012.
 Jay is a graduate of the University of Minnesota and Yale University.

 David is responsible for the information center/front desk area/lobby, providing a gateway for the exchange of information, thereby facilitating the needs of a vibrant cross-section of patrons/students/performers/staff/general art enthusiasts/neighborhood residents/random passers-by.
 David's previous art-milieu experiences include similar stints with Anthology Film Archives and Brooklyn Academy of Music.